iamdcj/es-whatever/src/modules/README.md

 }
 ```

-The code within a module is local to that module, and cannot be accessed by other modules in the application - it is only when we export something from a module that the code becomes 'public'.
+The code within a module is local to that module, and cannot be accessed by other modules in the application - the code within can only be accessed publicly when we export that thing from a module.

 ## `export` and `import`